prince475/react-hooks/README.md

 - It allows a state variable to retain the data between renders.
 - a function called a state setter function which updates the variable and triggers react to re-render the component.

+### The process of adding a state variable to your react component.